top of page

 The most popular trades mentioned in the Bible are farmers, herdsmen, and fishermen.

-However, Jesus learned the trade of his earthly father and was a carpenter.
+However, Jesus learned the carpentry trade from His earthly stepfather, who was a carpenter.

 Mark 6:1-3.